James Peck (pacifist): Freedom Rides and Civil Rights Activism: 1960s-1970s

 In March 1965, Peck represented CORE at the historic march from Selma to Montgomery, concluding with 50,000 demonstrators entering Montgomery on March 25.
-Peck even had the honor to speak as a CORE representative that day, honoring William Moore in his speech.
-When Peck returned home after the march, he was removed from CORE, after working there for 17 years, because he was white.[16]
+Peck spoke as a CORE representative that day, honoring William Moore in his speech.
+When Peck returned home after the march, he was removed from CORE, after working there for 17 years, because he was white.
 Peck denounced the decision as "reverse-racism," and never accepted the slogan of Black Power.

 After he was removed from CORE, Peck personally funded King's campaigns, especially his 1968 Poor People's Campaign.
 A year after being removed from CORE, Peck took part in the March Against Fear in June 1966.
 During this campaign the slogan Black Power arose, which Peck bitterly denounced.
 At a concert held one night during the march, Peck wrote King a letter, stating:

 I wanted to assure you that, despite the dirty deal I have received from CORE, I am still with The Movement and shall be as long as I live.

-When King was assassinated in April 1968, Peck honored him by traveling to Memphis on April 8 to join 40,000 other demonstrators in marching in support of the Memphis Sanitation strike that King had supported prior to his death.
+When King was assassinated in April 1968, Peck honored him by traveling to Memphis on April 8, to join 40,000 other demonstrators marching in support of the Memphis Sanitation strike that King had supported prior to his death.
 After the Memphis March, Peck traveled to Atlanta for King's funeral, which concluded with 50,000 demonstrators marching over four miles.
 In May 1969, Peck joined Coretta King and Ralph Abernathy in Charleston, South Carolina, to support black nurses on strike.

 Peck continued civil rights activism into the 1970s.
 On March 8, 1975, he joined 3,000 people in Selma, Alabama, to commemorate the ten-year anniversary of Bloody Sunday.
-Peck also joined the controversial school bus integration protests.
-On December 14, 1974, Peck joined 20,000 people marching to the Boston Common to end the racist attacks on school busing.
+On December 14, 1974, Peck joined 20,000 people marching to the Boston Common, to demand an end to the racist attacks on school busing.
 Peck returned to Boston on in May 1975, when he joined 15,000 people in a large NAACP march.
-On April 15, 1978, Peck joined 10,000 people in D.C. to protest the reverse discrimination Bakke case then before the Supreme Court.
+On April 15, 1978, Peck joined 10,000 people in D.C. to protest the reverse discriminationBakke case then pending before the Supreme Court.